 Summer of the Mosquito: Part 2

 I remember the first West Nile outbreak in the United States, in 1999.
-I lived in the New York area at the time and the first thing I remember were people being terrified by the mysterious bird die-offs.
+I lived in the New York area at the time and the first thing I remember was people being terrified by the mysterious bird die-offs.
 Following the identification of West Nile Virus in humans, the fear that a potentially fatal illness may be lurking in the ever too prevalent mosquito population scared people to the point that they were afraid to go outside.
 This first year resulted in 62 positive human cases, including 7 fatalities (all of these cases were in New York).

 Much has changed since 1999.
 Since 1999 there have been over 30,000 reported cases of West Nile reported in 48 States, causing cities, states, and counties to successfully implement programs to monitor and control mosquito populations.
 Also, bird populations have developed immunity to the virus and there are no longer birds dying off from West Nile.
 Despite the prevalence of West Nile, the general public has begun to relaxing its fear of the outdoors and mosquitoes.